What would a circuit-breaker lockdown look like and how long would it last?

 The Times meanwhile reported that draft regulations were being prepared that could ban meeting others indoors other than for work purposes and that pubs and restaurants would be limited to outdoor service-only for two weeks after Christmas.

-Professor Stephen Reicher, a member of Sage, told Times Radio on Sunday that “all the science suggests that (Plan B is) not going to be enough”.
+Professor Stephen Reicher, a member of Sage, previously told Times Radio that “all the science suggests that (Plan B is) not going to be enough”.

 He continued: “The only way really, or at least the most effective way, we can have an immediate effect is to decrease the number of contacts we have.